 The Love Mercy Do Justice Ministry's goal is to encourage and enable the Thornapple family to reach beyond our walls to respond to needs in the urban community and to work to end injustices in our community and around the world.
 The name LOVE MERCY DO JUSTICE aligns us with our denomination.
 "From our inception the Covenant has been concerned with helping hurting people (love mercy), and addressing the causes of that hurt (do justice)."
 We join God in making things right in our broken world.
 He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.
 Micah 6:8.
 Below are upcoming important dates and serving opportunities:

 - Urban Plunge - April 22, 2017.
 We will hold our third annual Urban Plunge on April 22.
 This is a morning when groups from Thornapple will complete service projects in many of our partnering urban ministries in the GR community.
+The deadline to sign up was April 11.
 For more details, click here.

 More general information: